seb369/CcycleGenomicFeatures/README.md

 This repository contains the code used in the processing and analysis of the metagenomic DNA stable isotope probing study aiming to link genomic features to bacterial life history strategies in soil.

-The paper to which this analysis belongs is titled "Genomic features predict bacterial life history strategies in soil, as identified by metagenomic stable isotope probing" (DOI:TBD) and can be cited as:
+The paper to which this analysis belongs is titled "Genomic features predict bacterial life history strategies in soil, as identified by metagenomic stable isotope probing" (DOI:10.1101/2022.09.09.507310) and can be cited as:

 Barnett, S.E., Egan, R., Foster, B., Eloe-Fadrosh, E.A., and Buckley, D.H.
-(2022) Genomic features predict bacterial life history strategies in soil, as identified by metagenomic stable isotope probing. bioRxiv 507310.
+(2022) Genomic features predict bacterial life history strategies in soil, as identified by metagenomic stable isotope probing. bioRxiv 507310. (https://doi.org/10.1101/2022.09.09.507310)

 ## Directories